HeXavi8/Orange-Browser/README.md

 # Orange Browser

-Orange Browser is a android application developed during a 6 weeks training program organized by ByteDance and South China university of Technology.
+Orange Browser is a android application developed during a 6-weeks training program organized by ByteDance and South China university of Technology.

 ## Table of Contents
 * [Snapshots](#Snapshots)